-An applicant who has satisfied the pre-licensing and insurance producer licensing examination requirements must satisfy the following additional qualifications:
+An applicant must satisfy the following additional qualifications:

 - The applicant must have reached 18 years of age. - The applicant must be able to read and write in English, with or without visual or mechanical aids for the visually handicapped. - The applicant must not have committed any acts prohibited under the licensing regulations. - The applicant must have paid all applicable fees. - The applicant must possess the professional competence and general fitness and integrity of character sufficient to satisfy the department that the applicant is worthy of licensure. - The applicant must pass the appropriate exam unless exempt. - The applicant must maintain a business or legal address in Pennsylvania. - Initial resident producer applicants are required to be fingerprinted, even if your examination was waived.